‘The Young And The Restless’ Recap For Wednesday, July 4: Abby & Arturo Plus Phyllis & Billy Create Fireworks!

 Things get hot in The Young and the Restless recap for Wednesday, July 4.
 Fireworks exploded for at least two Genoa City couples as Phyllis and Billy took advantage of a broken elevator, and Abby and Arturo enjoyed each other for the first time.

-At the Dive Bar, Hilary (Mishael Morgan) made lemonade out of lemons when she learned her guest, the mayor, canceled for her July 4th episode.
-She ended up asking Cane (Daniel Goddard), Lily (Christel Khalil), Mattie (Lexie Stevenson), Charlie (Noah Alexander Gerry), Tessa (Cait Fairbanks) and Abby (Melissa Ordway) to be her last minute guests.
-Ultimately, Tessa sang the Star Spangled Banner, and then later the singer found some concerning text messages on her phone.
+At the Dive Bar, Hilary (Mishael Morgan) made lemonade out of lemons when she learned her guest, the mayor, canceled for her July 4 episode.
+She ended up asking Cane (Daniel Goddard), Lily (Christel Khalil), Mattie (Lexie Stevenson), Charlie (Noah Alexander Gerry), Tessa (Cait Fairbanks), and Abby (Melissa Ordway) to be her last-minute guests.
+Ultimately, Tessa sang the “Star-Spangled Banner,” and then later the singer found some concerning text messages on her phone.

 After they appeared on the show, Esther (Kate Linder) showed up and talked to Cane and Lily about Jack’s (Peter Bergman) plan to dig up Phillip Chancellor’s grave.
 They all felt that Katherine would roll over in hers if Jack wins the lawsuit.
 Plus, the Ashbys worried about Jack getting Dina (Marla Adams) to testify given her condition.
 Esther warned Cane that Jack typically gets precisely what he wants.